-- Bone marrow hypertrophy that leads to bone deformation and increased predisposition to pathological fractures.
+- Bone marrow hypertrophy, which leads to bone deformation and increased predisposition to pathological fractures

-There are several types of thalassemia which are distinguished based on the severity of its course, and the type of hemoglobin chains.
-In this article, we will focus on the type of thalassaemia affecting beta hemoglobin chain:
+There are several types of thalassemia, which are distinguished based on the severity of its course, and the type of hemoglobin chains.
+In this article, we will focus on the type of thalassemia affecting the beta hemoglobin chain:

-- Thalassemia minor is the mildest form of the disease, where only one strain of the hemoglobin chain is mutated.
-There is a mild anemia that does not actually require specialized treatment in this situation.
+- Thalassemia minor is the mildest form of the disease, where only one strain of the hemoglobin chain is mutated and does not actually require specialized treatment in this situation.

 - Thalassemia major is the most severe type of disease.
 It appears where two strains of the hemoglobin chain beta are mutated.
 Babies born with this type do not show any symptoms until they reach age 1 or 2.
 In many cases, there is a need for regular blood transfusion, which is aimed at sustaining the patient’s life.

-Thalassaemia is a hereditary condition, hence a family history of the condition is the main risk factor for passing it to your children.
-Couples who are both carriers have a 25% risk of producing a child with thalassaemia with each pregnancy.
+Thalassemia is a hereditary condition, hence a family history of the condition is the main risk factor for passing it to your children.
+Couples who are both carriers have a 25% risk of producing a child with thalassemia with each pregnancy.
 That’s why detection, and knowing your family medical history, is so important for all couples who are planning to have a baby.

-Another risk factor is ethnic background, as this disorder is most commonly found in ethnicities hailing from Africa, Asia and the Mediterranean.
+Another risk factor is the person’s ethnic background, as this disorder is most commonly found in ethnicities hailing from Africa, Asia, and the Mediterranean.

 - 50% chance of having a child with thalassemia minor